reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-Before you can implement `jumpTo`, you need the `Game` component to keep track of which step the user is currently viewing.
+Before you can implement `jumpTo`, you need the `Game` Component to keep track of which step the user is currently viewing.
 To do this, define a new state variable called `currentMove`, defaulting to `0`:

 ```js {4}
 export default function Game() {